 I want to attempt an explanation on why special needs parents feel blessed and grateful they were given their child.
 It must be virtually impossible to understand, for someone not in our shoes.
 But here goes.

 I gave up Normal.
-I replaced it with anything and everything meaningful I deem truly important, and drew it all in close to treasure dearly.
-Changes and moments in life previously considered earth shattering, now seem insignificant to a father who has watched his son recover from open heart surgery, or a mother who has had her child turn blue in her arms waiting for an ambulance.
+I replaced it with anything and everything meaningful I deem truly important.
+And drew it all in close to treasure dearly.
+Changes and moments in life previously considered earth-shattering, now seem insignificant to a father who has watched his son recover from open-heart surgery.
+Or a mother who has had her child turn blue in her arms waiting for an ambulance.

+There is no ‘normal’ any more.
 And there is no part of my life I could be more grateful I gave up.

 Written by Kat Abianac, 2014.